openebs-archive/openebs-docs/docs/alphafeatures.md

    From the output, the following values are auto updated:

-   - consistencyFactor: It is updated to 2.

-   - spec.replicaDetails.knownReplicas : The `replicaid` entry of identified CVR is removed.

-   - replicationFactor : Its is updated to 2.
+   - replicationFactor : It is updated to 2.

    - status.replicaDetails.knownReplicas :  The `replicaid` entry of identified CVR is removed.

-   Status of CVR of the correpsonding cStor volume can be get by running following command:
+   The status of CVRs corresponding to the cStor volume can be obtained by running the following command:

    ```
    kubectl get cvr -n openebs -l openebs.io/persistent-volume=pvc-ed6e893a-051d-11ea-a786-42010a8001c9